tinode/tindroid/README.md

 ## Not done yet:

 * End-to-end encryption.
 * No video messages.
-No video or audio calling.
+No audio-only calling.
 * No support for switching between multiple backends.
+* No support for multiple accounts.
 * Mentions, hashtags.
 * Previews not generated for videos, audio, links or docs.

-## Dependencies
+## Direct Dependencies

 ### SDK: